Minister (Catholic Church)

-In the Catholic Church the term minister enjoys a variety of usages.
-It most commonly refers to the person, whether lay or ordained, who is commissioned to perform some act on behalf of the Catholic Church.
+In the Roman Catholic Church, the term minister is used with various meanings.
+Most commonly, the word refers to a person, either lay or ordained, who is commissioned to perform some act on behalf of the Catholic Church.
 It is not a particular office or rank of clergy, as is the case in some other Christian organisations; rather, minister may be used as a collective term for vocational or professional pastoral leaders including clergy (bishops, deacons, priests) and non-clergy (theologians and lay ecclesial ministers).
 It is also used in reference to the canonical and liturgical administration of sacraments, as part of some offices, and with reference to the exercise of the lay apostolate.

-Minister is not used as a form of address (e.g., Minister Jones) in the Catholic Church.

-Specific distinction in terminology may be found in various documents, among others: Participation of the Lay Faithful in the Presbyter Ministry.

 Lay ministers

 The Catholic Church calls people to the responsible stewardship of their time and talent in support of the Catholic Church.
 This often takes the form of volunteering for a specific lay ministry, most of which are liturgical, catechetical, or involved in pastoral care and social justice.

-Liturgical lay ministries include lectors (ministers of the Word) who proclaim scriptural (the Bible) passages during the Liturgy of the Word, altar servers and acolytes who assist the presider at the altar, cantors and music ministers who lead the singing, extraordinary ministers of Holy Communion who serve during Mass and/or who take Holy Communion to the sick and homebound, and ushers or ministers of hospitality who direct the seating and procession of the assembly.
+Liturgical lay ministries include lectors (ministers of the Word) who proclaim scriptural (the Bible) passages during the Liturgy of the Word, altar servers and acolytes who assist the presider at the altar, cantors and music ministers who lead the singing, extraordinary ministers of Holy Communion who serve during Mass or who take Holy Communion to the sick and homebound, and ushers or ministers of hospitality who direct the seating and procession of the assembly.

 Catechetical lay ministries include catechists (Sunday school teachers and teachers at Catholic schools), dismissal leaders (ministers who lead RCIA catechumens on Sundays), retreat leaders, youth group leaders, and Scout religious emblems counselors.

 Ecclesial ministers

-Some persons within the church recee the a formation, usually including graduate studies in theology or divinity, and then exercising some leadership role in the community.
+Some persons within the church receive formation, usually including graduate studies in theology or divinity, and then exercising some leadership role in the community.
 In common usage, when someone refers to a "minister of the church" they are referring to any one of these "professional" ministers.

 The Catholic Church identifies five ecclesial vocations, three of which are ordained.
 Theologians and lay ecclesial ministers are not necessarily ordained, while bishops, presbyters, and deacons are ordained.
 While only the latter are considered clergy by the Catholic Church, all are considered ministers in the professional and vocational sense.